 3.3.3.2 VFX Sampling.
 The sampling device used to develop estimates of the vertical flux of particulate materials has a surface buoy connected to a lead or concrete anchor-weight (200 kg) by a series of stainless steel cables (0.8 cm diameter, Fig. 3-4).
 The array is maintained in a vertical position through the water column by 2 sub-surface buoys (45 cm diameter, 40 kg positive buoyancy and 33 cm diameter, 16kg positive buoyancy).
-Collecting frames with cups are attached at about 5, 9 and 14 m beneath the water surface To obtain estimates of vertical flux of particulates from the surface euphotic zone to the pycnocline, flux across the pycnocline to deep waters and flux of materials associated with the near-bottom which includes local resuspension of sediments as well as net deposition.
+Collecting frames with cups are attached at about 5 and 9m beneath the water surface to obtain estimates of vertical flux of particulates from the surface euphotic zone to the pycnocline and flux across the pycnocline to deep waters.